logo

 • Children, including adopted, of the principal applicant or his spouse who, at the time of application, are less than 18 years of age;

-• Children over 18 years old, not married, and principally dependent on the principal applicant.
+• Children over 18 years old, but not yet attained 29 years of age, not married, and principally dependent on the principal applicant;

 • Financially dependent parents or grandparents of the principal applicant or his spouse; or